mickley/EMU/EMU-Analysis/Analyses/Calibration/Calibration.md

 ![](Calibration_files/figure-html/Light_quad_calibration-1.png)<!-- -->

-[Root mean square](https://en.wikipedia.org/wiki/Root_mean_square#Error) error between predicted values from the quadratic light model and PAR values from the LiCor.
+[Root mean square](https://en.wikipedia.org/wiki/Root_mean_square#Error) error between predicted values from the quadratic light model and PFD values from the LiCor.
 This gives a measure of accuracy.

 ```